Automator is a workflow automation application, first available in OS X version 10.4. Automator, which is located in

 Automator includes actions for many Apple applications, including Finder, Mail, Safari, Xcode, iPhoto, iTunes, and QuickTime Player, and you can write actions that make features of your applications available in Automator.
 You use Xcode and Interface Builder to put together actions, using the Action project template (also available starting in OS X v10.4).
 Actions are implemented as plug-ins and you can write them using AppleScript (for scriptable applications) or Objective-C.

 For information on using the Automator application, choose Help in Automator or Help > Mac Help in the Finder and search for “Automator”.
 For information on creating actions, see Automator Programming Guide and Automator Framework Reference.
-For information on using workflows in your application, see Automator Release Notes, as well as the class descriptions for
+For information on using workflows in your application, see Automation Release Notes for OS X v10.7, as well as the class descriptions for

 AMWorkflowController in Automator Framework Reference